Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Presentation of the Model and the Algorithms

-Note that the algorithm uses the cost function $f$ and the transition distribution $p$ only through evaluations and samples respectively.
-In other words, the algorithm is \emph{model-free}.
-Since it only uses samples and not expected values, such updates are sometimes referred to as \emph{sample-based updates}.
-Furthermore, at step $n$, the value function $Q_{n+1}$ differs from $Q_{n}$ at only one state-action pair, so the algorithm is \emph{asynchronous}.

-For the analysis, we will start with an idealized version of the algorithm.
-We will start by considering a \emph{synchronous} algorithm with \emph{expected updates} in which, at each iteration, every state-action pair is updated using the expectation of the $Q$-learning updates.
-We will then consider a version with synchronous but sample-based updates.
-Finally, we will come back to the algorithm described in Algorithm~\ref{algo:U2MFQL}.

-\paragraph{Classical Q-learning. } We conclude this section with some background on classical reinforcement learning, since these intuitions will be useful to understand our approach.
-Classical RL aims at solving a Markov Decision Process (MDP) using the following setting.
+\paragraph{Classical Q-learning. } Classical RL aims at solving a Markov Decision Process (MDP) using the following setting.
 At each discrete time $n$, the agent observes her state $X_n$ and chooses an action $A_n$ based on it.
 Then the environment evolves and provides the agent with a new state $X_{n+1}$ and reports a reward $r_{n+1}$.
-The goal of the agent is to find the optimal policy $\pi$ such that it assigns to each state the optimal probability of actions in order to maximize the expected cumulative reward.
-The problem can be recast as the problem of learning the optimal state-action value function, also called Q-function: $Q^\pi(x,a)$ represents the expected cumulative discount rewards when starting at state $x$, using an action $a$, and then following policy $\pi$.
+The goal of the agent is to find an optimal policy $\pi$ that assigns to each state an optimal probability of actions in order to maximize the expected cumulative rewards.
+The problem can be recast as the problem of learning the optimal state-action value function, also called Q-function: $Q^\pi(x,a)$ represents the expected cumulative discounted rewards when starting at state $x$, using an action $a$, and then following policy $\pi$.
 Mathematically,

 where $r_{n+1} = r(X_n,A_n)$ is the instantaneous reward, $\gamma\in(0,1)$ is a discounting factor, $X_{n+1}$ is distributed according to a transition probability which depends on $X_n$ and the action drawn from $\pi(X_n)$.
 The goal is to compute the optimal Q-function defined as: